 Getting help for drug addiction takes a lot of courage.
 Before wanting to seek help, a person must first realize they have a problem.
-A lot of people who have an alcohol or substance abuse problem are in denial and do not believe they have a problem.
+A lot of people who have an alcohol or substance abuse problem are in denial and do not believe they have an issue.
 They may think they are not dependent but unbelievably they most likely are.
 Not everyone is able to realize they have a problem right away, it can and may take some time.
-It could be while they begin receiving help and they realize they do have a problem and that they are doing exactly what they should be doing.
-Getting help!
+It could be while they begin receiving help and they realize they do have a problem and that they are doing exactly what they should be doing, getting help!

 - A shift in mood, attitude, and motivation